DeepInThought/thedeep-network/README.md

 Purpose
 -------
-Will serve thedeep.network for some future projects.
-More to come!
+Officaial GitHub and Docker Hub repository for thedeep.network projects.

-Installation
+Docker Installation
 -------
 * For a list of tags, see this [Docker Hub tags](https://hub.docker.com/r/deepinthought/thedeep-network/tags/) page.
 * The [Dockerfile](https://hub.docker.com/r/deepinthought/thedeep-network/~/dockerfile/) for more clarity.